davidgranstrom/git-presentation/git.md

 -> Initialized empty Git repository in /Users/user/Desktop/git-test/.git/
 ```

-Git is now aware of this directory and can start to track changes to files.
+Git is now initialized in this directory and can start to track changes to files.

+It has created a hidden directory inside the folder where it keeps track of all changes, you can see it if you type `ls -la`.
+The git repository is entirely self contained and does not depended on any other file outside of the folder.

 ---

 ## git status

-Now that we have set up `git` what can we do with it?
+Now that we have set up git what can we do with it?

 One useful command we could try is the `status` command.